robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingUserKeywords.rst

        \    Return From Keyword If    '${item}' == '${element}'    ${index}
        \    ${index} =    Set Variable    ${index + 1}
        Return From Keyword    ${-1}    # Could also use [Return]

-.. note:: Both :name:`Return From Keyword` and :name:`Return From Keyword If`
-          are available since Robot Framework 2.8.

 User keyword teardown
 ---------------------